pyofwave/PyOfWave/docs/_sources/Usage/settings.txt

           Perhaps add a :py:data:`ADDONS` setting.

 In this file, you setup any changes to the protocols you have in your runtime.
-Instructions for doing this can be found at :doc:`Protocols`.
+Instructions for doing this can be found at :doc:`../Extending/Protocols`.